darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 Natural diffusion usually takes place from points with a high potential (high energy or high concentration of particles) to those with a low potential (low energy or low concentration of particles).
 In an image, this means that diffusion always occurs from the brightest pixels to the darkest.

 This particular implementation can simulate natural diffusion, using what is called an isotropic diffusion (all directions have the same weight, like heat diffusion), but can also force a weighted direction parallel to the gradients (forcing diffusion across object edges and creating ghost edges), or a weighted direction perpendicular to the gradients, called isophote (forcing diffusion to be contained inside edges, like in a droplet of watercolor).
-The relative weight of each direction (gradient and isophote) is user-defined and can by found in the [_diffusion directionality_](#diffusion-directionality) section of the module.
+The relative weight of each direction (gradient and isophote) is user-defined and can be found in the [_diffusion directionality_](#diffusion-directionality) section of the module.

 ## speed